 As an instructor, Ron has led visual teams earning six DCI World Championships and ten High Visual Awards, most recently including the 2012, 2013 & 2016 John Brazale Best Visual Award, and the 2013 & 2015 Steve Brubaker Best General Effect Award.

 Ron's experience in the drum corps activity is extensive, spanning over twenty years.
 As a performer, he spent the 1991 and 1992 seasons with the Star of Indiana.
 Upon the completion of his performing career, Ron joined the Blue Devils as a member of their visual staff.
-After eight seasons, he then spent five years as the Visual Caption Head of the Santa Clara Vanguard, and four years as Visual Caption Head of the Canton Bluecoats before taking his current position as Visual Caption Head of the World Champion Carolina Crown, where he has served since 2011.
+After eight seasons, he then spent five years as the Visual Caption Head of the Santa Clara Vanguard, and four years as Visual Caption Head of the Canton Bluecoats before his last stop as Visual Caption Head of the World Champion Carolina Crown for 2011-2018.

 In addition to instructing, Ron has designed visual programs for Yamato, Pride of the Lions, Magic of Orlando, Minnesota Brass, Legends and Pioneer.
 He has also served as Visual Coordinator for the Blue Stars.
 Ron has served as an instructor representative on the DCI Instructors' Task Force, Rules & Systems Task Force and on the DCI Medical Project Advisory Board.